Ian Hornak

 Ian Hornak (January 9, 1944 – December 9, 2002) was an American draughtsman, painter and printmaker.
-He was one of the founding artists of the Hyperrealist and Photorealist fine art movements; credited with having been the first Photorealist artist to incorporate the effect of multiple exposure photography into his landscape paintings; and the first contemporary artist to entirely expand the imagery of his primary paintings onto the frames.
+He was one of the founding artists of the Hyperrealist and Photorealist fine art movements; credited with having been the first Photorealist artist to incorporate the effect of multiple exposure photography into his landscape paintings, which foreshadowed the prevalence of digital manipulation in painting and photography; and the first contemporary artist to entirely expand the imagery of his primary paintings onto the frames.